gregorwolf/sap-support-message-reporting/README.md

   }
 ```

-replace `<Your Cookie>` with the content of your cookie that you then start the project with `npm start` and execute the *loadDataAxios* request in the *test/cap-endpoint.http* file.
+replace `<Your Cookie>` with the content of [your cookie that you've got from your browser](#update-mock-data-with-your-own-incidents).
+Then start the project with `npm start` and execute the *loadDataAxios* request in the *test/cap-endpoint.http* file.